 A student's family should begin planning for educational costs as soon as possible following the decision to enroll.
 It is important to allow sufficient time to complete financial arrangements prior to registration.

 Late Registration: Students may register for classes through the end of the second week of the semester.
 If students register after the second week, they must do so in person in the dean's office, and they may be assessed a late registration fee of $100 per week.
-A 5 percent late payment fee also may be assessed by the dean's office if payment in full is not made with late registration.
+A late payment fee and/or a monthly finance charge may also be assessed by the dean's office if payment in full is not made with late registration.

 Returned Checks: The university assesses a service charge for handling and processing returned checks.